jacarr4/blokus/README.md

 * scoreboard
 * communicate with server
   * server holds game state and gets game state updates from clients
+  * see about using flask_session to manage the players game #
+  * should be easy if so, just redirect from create/join page to play.html
 * use ngrok to make local server accessible over the web